 Image descriptions/alt text

-- Social media sites such as Twitter, Instagram, and Facebook support adding alt text
+- Social media sites such as Twitter, Instagram, and Facebook support alt text for social media posts, though the exact process for adding alt text varies across platforms

-- Images without alt text are skipped and can be frustrating for people who use assistive technology
+- Images without alt text are skipped/ignored and can be frustrating for people who use assistive technology

 - How To Write Alt Text and Image Descriptions for the Visually Impaired